ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 ### Editorial Simple

-Tray Publisher Editorial workflow allows mass setup of shots from reference video and EDL (Edit Decision List).
-This creator dissects the input video file(s) into clip chunks based on the given edit list file and then converts each to a defined format defined Settings for each product preset.
+The Tray Publisher Editorial workflow allows for the mass setup of shots from reference videos and EDLs (Edit Decision Lists) This creator dissects the input video file(s) into clip chunks based on the provided edit list file and then converts each chunk to a format specified in the settings for each product preset.

-It also creates any missing folders and shots when publishing.
+Additionally, it creates any missing folders and shots during publishing.

 ![](assets/traypublisher/artist/editorial_simple.png)

 #### Usage

-- Select the folder path and task from the folders list on the left side.
+- Select a folder and task from the left side.
 This folder will be used for publishing the `Decision List file`.
-If [Shot Hierarchy](addon_traypublisher_admin.md#shot-hierarchy) is disabled in addon settings, this folder will be the parent folder for the created shots.
+If [Shot Hierarchy](addon_traypublisher_admin.md#shot-hierarchy) is disabled in the addon settings, this folder will be the parent folder for the created shots.
-- Enable any desired products (leave them disabled if you only want to create the shots in your project).
+Enable any desired products (leave them disabled if you only want to create the shots in your project).
 - Drag and drop the edit list file and media files.
 - Set the variant.
 - Create.
 An instance will be created for each discovered shot and for each product within each discovered shot.